AnanyaKondeti/14/README.md

 - Add/Edit Address
 - Tested using Espresso.
 Written unit, instrumentation and UI tests.

-### Configuration
+### Configuring
-- The project requires Firebase.
-So follow the steps given [here (Add Firebase to Android Project)](https://firebase.google.com/docs/android/setup) to add firebase to your android project.
+-Included Kotlin support to the app!

-- Download the firebase config file `google-services.json`
+## NOTE
-- Move the config file to module directory `(app)` of the project.
+- The project requires improvement since it is pending but has the first step of an online e-commerce app adding items to cart!

 ## Built With
 - Kotlin